LYSINE Overview Information

 LYSINE Side Effects & Safety

-Cat's claw is POSSIBLY SAFE for most people, when taken short-term.
-It can, however, cause headache, dizziness, and vomiting in some people.
+Cat's claw is POSSIBLY SAFE for most people, when taken by mouth short-term.
+However, it can cause headache, dizziness, and vomiting in some people.

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is some concern that cat’s claw might be UNSAFE during pregnancy.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is some concern that cat’s claw is POSSIBLY UNSAFE during pregnancy when taken by mouth.
 Not enough is known about the safety of cat’s claw during breast-feeding.
-Avoid use if you are pregnant or breast-feeding.
+Avoid using cat’s claw if you are pregnant or breast-feeding.

 Leukemia: Cat's claw might worsen this condition.
 Don’t use it if you have leukemia.